IshrakAbedin/segment-foreground-rs/README.md

 1. MODNet from [the Google Drive link shared in the official repository](https://drive.google.com/file/d/1cgycTQlYXpTh26gB9FTnthE7AvruV8hd/view?usp=sharing)
 2. U2Net from [the rembg 🤗 Hugging Face page](https://huggingface.co/tomjackson2023/rembg/blob/main/u2net.onnx)

+> It supports optional features for CUDA and TensorRT, but not tested (if you compile with any one of those, consult the *Running* section to learn how to turn on CUDA or TensorRT for inference from the CLI).
+The support for DirectML is lightly tested and found to be working.
+The DirectML feature also needs to be turned on for inference from the CLI.

 ### Running
 Once you have the project compiled and the models placed properly, you can run it either using